Baby’s Marché Matcha

 3. Culinary Grade

 More robust and slightly bitter.
-Best for recipes in our opinion where matcha is one flavor among many.
+Best for baking or smoothie recipes in our opinion where matcha is one flavor among many.

 Why Matcha Contains Fluoride